-OPC/UA Safe & Secure South Plugin
+OPC UA Safe & Secure South Plugin

-The foglamp-south-s2opcua plugin allows FogLAMP to connect to an OPC/UA server and subscribe to changes in the objects within the OPC/UA server.
-This plugin is very similar to the foglamp-south-opcua plugin but is implemented using a different underlying OPC/UA open source library, S2OPC safe & secure from Systerel.
-The major difference between the two is the ability of this plugin to support secure endpoints with the OPC/UA server.
+This foglamp-south-s2opcua plugin is very similar to the foglamp-south-opcua plugin but is implemented using a different underlying OPC UA open source library, S2OPC safe & secure from Systerel.
+The major difference between the two is the ability of this plugin to support secure endpoints with the OPC UA server.

-A south service to collect OPC/UA data is created in the same way as any other south service in FogLAMP.
+A south service to collect OPC UA data is created in the same way as any other south service in FogLAMP.

 • Use the South option in the left hand menu bar to display a list of your South services